CipherWorkZ/custom-logging-agents/ffmpeg/README.md

 ## 📌 Notes
 - Network I/O values are currently **system-wide**, not per-process.
 They can be adjusted to relative deltas if needed.
 - The agent is meant to be **extensible**: you can reuse the same pattern for other apps (nginx, postgres, etc.).
+- With the built-in updater, you can just deploy once and let it keep itself updated.